hooh-hooah/AI_Tips/docs/tutorials/hs2-map.md

 ### Validate the map

-Ensure that every single mesh objects are inside of the `Layer 11 (Map)` layer and if you're planning to bake any mesh, then check if the objects are properly set to static.
+Ensure that every single mesh objects are inside the `Layer 11 (Map)` layer and if you're planning to bake any mesh, then check if the objects are set properly to static.

-After the conversion process, modifying the map will be a bit harder than before, so I recommend you make all the changes before converting the map for the HS2 Main-Game.
+After the conversion process, modifying the map will be a bit harder than before, so I recommend making all the changes before converting the map for the HS2 Main-Game.

 ### Converting the map